wkhere/webassembly/README.md

 which you can flatten or better send to the socket as it is (via [Plug] & [Cowboy] for example).

+Now what can be concluded from an example above:

+* you have access to HTML macros inside `builder` block
+* HTML macro can be used with flat content or with a `do`-block
+* element with a `do`-block means nesting
+* inside such a `do`-block you have access to **full Elixir syntax**
+* if element has attributes they go first (but are optional), then the content
+* attributes are Elixir keywords
+* underscores in attribute keys are translated to dash signs
+* you can omit brackets around attributes when using `do`-block, but not when using flat form
+* if you want to emit just text without any html tag, just use `text`.

+Isn't it beautiful?
+For me it is..

 ## Thanks

 Loosely inspired by [Markaby].